4 Types of Negligence Related to Personal Injury

 Gross negligence can result in catastrophic injury because the responsible party is either willful or fails at a typical standard of care.
 Punitive damages, or monetary awards meant to punish the guilty party for their extreme negligence, are often seen in these types of cases.
 Nursing home injuries, such as neglect that leads to poor nutrition and bedsores, may fall under this category.

 4. Comparative Negligence

 Similar to contributory negligence, comparative negligence may find you partially at fault for your injuries and only allow you to recover the percentage based on your actions.
 Most states have their own rules and laws about this type of negligence and how it applies to individual cases, so you may want to ask your lawyer about which laws exist in your state of residence.
 There is usually some type of negligence involved in personal injury cases, and learning about each may help you file your lawsuit more effectively.
-Contact a personal injury lawyer in Pasco, WA, like from Telare Law, today for further information or to schedule an initial consultation.
+Contact a personal injury lawyer, today for further information or to schedule an initial consultation.